New Website 2020: Inspiration

 - Subtlety – yūgen (幽玄)

 - Tranquility – seijaku (静寂)

 One of the concepts is asymmetry.
-This style is a trend in 2020, but a lot of the designers copy the style without understanding what makes it beautiful.
+This style is a trend in 2020, but countless designers copy the style without understanding what makes it beautiful.
 The philosophical concept behind this is the idea of imperfection and irregularity.
-Nature creates random things that look chaotic and humans create something straight and geometrical.
+Nature creates random things that look chaotic, and humans create something straight and geometrical.
 Asymmetry is placed in the middle: intentional imperfection.
-Zen has a similar concept with Ensō, the imperfect circle, drawn by a calligraphist with a brush.
+Zen has a similar concept in Ensō, the imperfect circle, drawn by a calligraphist with a brush.

 When I created the concept for my design, I tried to integrate all seven concepts into the website.
 I used a lot of asymmetry in my layout, by moving photos or text on the grid to not be aligned strictly geometric.

-The concept of simplicity is the most known, as Steve Jobs—he was Zen Buddhist and loved this simplicity—used the concept for Apple products.
+The concept of simplicity is the most known, as Steve Jobs—who was Zen Buddhist and loved this simplicity—used the concept for Apple products.

 It’s similar to the concept of Bauhaus, though its origin and philosophy are different.
 Bauhaus (and other similar art forms) tried to contrast the previous gorgeous decorations of royalty and replace them with something new as these powers declined.

 Austerity is closely related to simplicity.
 It means intentionally limiting a thing to fewer options or exclusion and omission.
-Transferred to design it could mean to limit oneself to a few colors or one font.
+Transferred to design, it could mean limiting oneself to a few colors or one font.
 Or it could mean removing unnecessary things from the design.
 You don’t add something, that is not necessary.

 I rolled back ideas multiple times because they integrated too much complexity.
 I removed a social icon bar I added in my early designs, removed fancy off-screen navigation, replaced complex icons with simple ones, and limited myself to a maximal amount of navigation items.